jetthoughts/jetthoughts.github.io/content/blog/own-heroku-review-apps-with-github-actions-kamal-2-devops-development/index.md

 metatags:
   image: cover.jpeg
 ---
+Continuous delivery is vital in modern software development.
+It ensures that code changes are released quickly and reliably. **Heroku Review Apps** help in this process by creating temporary environments for each pull request.
+This makes it easy to test changes before merging them into the main branch.

+By automatically deploying code changes to a live environment, teams can catch issues early.
+This prevents bugs from reaching production and improves code quality.
+To learn more about how Heroku Review Apps prevent delivering bugs to production, check out our detailed post: [Heroku Reviews Apps Prevent Delivering Bugs on Production CI Startup](https://jetthoughts.com/blog/heroku-reviews-apps-prevent-delivering-bugs-on-production-ci-startup/).

+However, Heroku Review Apps have limitations.
+They can be expensive and may not offer the flexibility some teams need.
+If you use GitHub, Kamal 2, and a VPS, you might want a similar workflow without the downsides.
+That's where our automated scripts come in.

 ## The Problem

 Heroku Review Apps are useful but have limitations.
 They can be expensive and may not fit all needs.
 In our context, we have a limited number of servers and need to use them efficiently.
 If you use GitHub, Kamal 2, and a VPS, you might want a similar workflow.